-Personal loan queries are on the rise since Covid-19
+Personal loan queries on the rise since Covid-19

 Thank goodness for the cash payouts from the government.
 But sometimes, it’s not quite enough.
 Some of us might be turning to various channels (such as to banks for personal loans) for cash advances to further ease cash-flow issues or financial strain.

-However, taking on additional debt, especially during a shaky time like this, can be a risky affair.
+However, taking on additional debt can be a risky affair.